 The International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10) is an international standard for reporting clinical diagnoses developed by the World Health Organization.
 More benefits.

 ICD-10-CA is an enhanced version of ICD-10 developed by CIHI for morbidity classification in Canada.
-See the Canadian Enhancement to ICD-10 (PDF) 811 KB Statistics Canada is responsible for the mortality applications of ICD-10 as produced by WHO.
+Statistics Canada is responsible for the mortality applications of ICD-10 as produced by WHO.
 The companion classification to ICD-10-CA for coding procedures in Canada is CCI.
 ICD-10-CA replaces ICD-9 and ICD-9-CM in Canada.
-See implementation status.
+See Implementation Schedule.